 Noise by Part of Greeneville Historic District

 Average noise levels for Greeneville Historic District residents, grouped by direction from the center of Greeneville Historic District.
-Eastern Greeneville Historic District carries the highest population-weighted average; Southern Greeneville Historic District carries the lowest.
-Just 17% of residents in Southern Greeneville Historic District live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Eastern Greeneville Historic District.
+The highest population-weighted average is in southwestern Greeneville Historic District; the lowest is in northwestern Greeneville Historic District, where just 19% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Greeneville Historic District